sebavan/Bololens/Documentation/Personality.md

 ## Configuration
 ![Configuration](Pictures/Personality.png)

-1. **Built In Type**: chose amongst the different allowed built in type of supported paersonality.
+1. **Built In Type**: chose amongst the different built in supported paersonalities.
 2. **Custom Caracteristic**: you can specify you own behaviour by extending the BaseBotPersonality and referencing the game object hosting your capability here.

 ## Details